FunkyMuse/Blog/_posts/2021-03-29-dagger-part-5.md

 annotation class ActivityScoped
 ```

-as we know that we need an Activity component as well, we might as well create one too,
+as we know that we need an Activity component as well, we create one too,
 now this time we annotate it with `@Subcomponent` and our own scope `ActivityScoped`, since this is a subcomponent we need a `@Subcomponent.Factory` just like we did with the singleton component.
 ```kotlin
 @Subcomponent